 We surely love Android, as the market share suggests and Google is really working hard to keep the Android momentum going.
 But as with most things in life, we should have options.
 There are a number of reasons why we need an Android alternative.
 Google has been criticized across the globe for not making Android really secure and reports have suggested that Android is most prone to malware and viruses.

 There are also issues of Android fragmentation.
-For people unaware, devices running different Android versions leads to bad app performance, development problems and security issues.
-For example, the latest version of Android, Android Oreo, is only running on 10% of the devices.
-Google is trying to solve this problem using Project Treble which was introduced with Android Nougat and new additional features which are being tested in Android Q. And while things have improved, it’s nowhere near enough.
+For people unaware, devices running different Android versions leads to bad app performance, development problems, and security issues.
+For example, the latest version of Android, Android Pie, is only running on 10.4% of the devices.
+Google is trying to solve this problem using Project Treble which was introduced with Android Nougat and new additional features which are being tested in Android Q. While things have improved, it’s nowhere near enough.

 Even if you don’t mind the OS fragmentation, security risks, and delayed updates, you should consider the dominance of the Android operating system in the world.
 Since there is no other big Android alternative (not taking iOS into account) operating systems in the market, Google has too much control over the smartphone market.
 The recent Huawei fiasco, where Google restricted Huawei from using Android, is a big eye-opener for all of us.
 I understand that Google’s decisions was based on US Government’s order, but it still shows what too much power in the hands of one company can mean.